-Lyall McDermott – Chief Conductor of the Derwent Valley Concert Band
+Lyall McDermott – Director of Music and Conductor of the Derwent Valley Concert Band

-Born in Hobart, Tasmania, Lyall began studying piano and violin from an early age.
-He graduated from the Tasmanian Conservatorium of Music in 1974 having majored in Performance and Education.
-The following year, he commenced a career with the Tasmanian Department of Education that spanned almost 40 years, working variously as a classroom music teacher, a music consultant, a specialist instrumental music teacher and as a band director.
+Born in Hobart, Tasmania, Lyall began playing piano and violin from an early age.
+At the Tasmanian Conservatorium of Music, he studied violin and viola with Jan Sedivka and piano with Beryl Sedivka.
+He graduated in 1974, having majored in Performance and Education.
+The following year, Lyall commenced a career with the Tasmanian Department of Education that spanned almost 40 years, working variously as a classroom music teacher, a music consultant, a specialist instrumental music teacher and as a band director.

 Lyall joined the Derwent Valley Concert Band as a baritone saxophone player in 1999.
-He was appointed Assistant Conductor in 2009 and became Chief Conductor in 2010.
+He was appointed Assistant Conductor of the Band in 2009, and has been its Chief Conductor since 2010.
+Lyall was awarded Life Membership of the DVCB in 2015, and appointed Director of Music in 2021.

 Andrew Castles – Assistant Conductor and Conductor of the Community Winds